Clergy & Laymen Concerned About Vietnam

 This episode is from the WNYC archives.
 It may contain language which is no longer politically or socially appropriate.

-Mr. Bennett explains that this organization was begun two years ago as an interfaith agency to express collectively their feelings about the war in Vietnam.
+Don C. Bennett explains that Clergy and Laymen Concerned About Vietnam was started two years ago as an interfaith agency to express collectively their feelings about the war in Vietnam.
 Their major concern is with the draft.
 He states that the organization is involved when a young man experience conflict of conscience because of statements made by the organizations and resists the draft.

 Questions and answers follow.